jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 ```

 Assembling metagenomic data can be very resource demanding and so we need to do it as a batch job.
-Copy the script called `MEGAHIT.sh` from the `COURSE_FILES` folder to your own directory and submit the batch job as previously.
+Copy the script called `assembly.sh` from the `COURSE_FILES` folder to your own directory and submit the batch job as previously.
-Then open the script using `less` and and answer what do the following flags mean?
+Then read the Megahit manual and answer what do the following flags mean?

 ```bash
 --min-contig-len 1000